niiknow/laratt-api/readme.md

 - `/list` endpoint is use for query and bulk delete, see: [Query Syntax](#query-syntax)
 - `/data` endpoint is use for returning jQuery DataTables format using [latavel-datatables](https://github.com/yajra/laravel-datatables).
 - `/import` bulk import is csv to allow for bigger import.
 Up to 1000 records instead of just 100.
 This allow for efficiency of smaller file and quicker file transfer/upload.
+- `/truncate` Why not?
+Now you can do all kind of crazy stuff with table.

+Also see [/api/documentation](http://tapi.test/api/documentation) for swagger docs.

 ## Query-Syntax
 This library provide simple query endpoint for search and bulk delete: `api/v1/profiles/list` or `api/v1/tables/{table}/list` - see **CRUD Format** above.